President Obama’s record on clemency: A premature celebration

 With a little over 6 months left in his term, there is still time for President Obama to take broad and sweeping action on clemency.
 He needs to pick up the pace and change the structure to ensure that the next President doesn’t inherit “a sluggish and often intransigent review process” with unnecessary layers of bureaucracy.

-Otherwise, the President’s grand intentions on clemency will leave him as the President who granted the smallest portion of requests for clemency in history.
+Otherwise, the President’s grand intentions on clemency will leave him as the President who granted one of the smallest portions of requests for clemency in history.
 That’s not the legacy President Obama had in mind when he said that he would “make sure that more of our citizens – even those who have made mistakes — have a chance to become productive members of society and contribute to this country that we love.”